Gendo90/fend-project-memory-game/README.md

 card of the potential pair is clicked, and then both cards remain visible if they are a match, and flip back over if they are not.
 Each potential pair that is tried constitutes one (1) move for the game's move counter.
-The more moves the player makes, the lower their star rating becomes.
-If the player tries to make a "free" move while the attempted pair is flipping over, the game will penalize them for trying to view an extra card and will count an entire move towards their total.
+The more moves the player makes, the lower their star rating becomes, down to a minimum of 1-star.

 When all cards have been matched successfully, the game will send the player a congratulatory message showing their star rating and total game time.
 When